Asaph Hall: Awards and honors

 Hall was elected as a member to the American Philosophical Society in 1878.
 He won the Lalande Prize of the French Academy of Sciences in 1878, the Gold Medal of the Royal Astronomical Society in 1879, the Arago Medal in 1893, and was made a Chevalier in the Ordre national de la Légion d'honneur (French Legion of Honor) in 1896.

 In 1885, he was President of the Philosophical Society of Washington.
-Hall crater on the Moon as well as Hall crater on the Martian moon Phobos are named in his honor.
+Hall crater on the Moon and Hall crater on the Martian moon Phobos are named in his honor.